tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 Ask for any remaining questions before moving on.

 ### 12. Instructor Do: Intro to Project 3 (25 min)

-Greet the class and explain that today is the first day of their final project!

 Congratulate the class on having made it this far!